dena-a/laravel-elastic-email/README.md

 This package was constructed to work exactly the same as the normal laravel mailers and thus usage is the same.
 For more information regarding sending email through laravel see the [Laravel Documentation](https://laravel.com/docs/master/mail)

-This should work in Laravel 5.1 and up.

 ## License